birdneststream/asciibird/README.md

 * Cut / copy then paste with ctrl v
 * drawBrush preview flip / rotate
 * Type letter when choosing char, leave char panel open after
-* close tabs
-* Enhance how the select tool looks and and make selected blocks more obvious

 * Modals
  * Edit current ascii